Ethan2541/Neural-Network-Library/README.md

 ### A specific type of network: the AutoEncoder

 An autoencoder is a network divided into two parts: the encoder and the decoder.
 Basically, the encoder gives a representation of the input in a latent space whose dimension is smaller than the original space.
 Then, the decoder returns a new representation (that should be faithful to the given input) in the original space.
 Also, both the decoder and the encoder should have the same amount of layers, set in a sort of symetric way.
 For example, if the encoder encapsulates: [Linear(64,16), Linear(16,2)], the decoder should have the same layers in reverse order, with inverted in-features / out-features: [Linear(2,16), Linear(16,64)].
 The class `AutoEncoder` is available in `pyldl/layers.py`.

+## Convolutional Network
+The use of convolutional neural networks offers numerous advantages for image processing.
+Convolution allows capturing local patterns, reducing the number of learnable parameters, achieving translation invariance, and reducing data dimensionality.
+This makes it particularly suitable for images, temporal sequences, or signals.

+### Conv1D

+### MaxPool1D